poepperl/rdfier/docu/source/2_instructions.md

 This manual describes how to start UnCo and how to run the benchmark tests described in my master thesis.

 ## Installation

+Python 3.10 or higher is required to use the program.
+The benchmark is executed using an Apache Jena Fuseki server, which is already included in the electronic appendix of the master thesis.
+Fuseki requires a suitable Java installation (Java 11.0.19 was used to run the benchmark of the thesis).

 To install UnCo you can execute *installation.bat* (for Windows) or *installation.sh* (for Linux).
 This creates a virtual environment *.venv* in which all required python libraries are installed.
 Alternatively, the commands in *README.md* can be executed.

 Note: If permission errors occur on Linux, it may be helpful to use `chmod u=rwx,g=r,o=r installation.sh` to give the script the necessary permissions.
 The same should be executed with *start_unco.sh*.